 Let’s look at a function of points, and see what happens when we take the absolute value of the function “on the outside” and then “on the inside”.
 Then we’ll show absolute value transformations using parent functions.

-Here are absolute value examples with parent functions:
+Here are more absolute value examples with parent functions:

 Note: These mixed transformations with absolute value are very tricky; it’s really difficult to know what order to use to perform them.
+The general rule of thumb is to perform the absolute value first for the absolute values on the inside, and the absolute value last for absolute values on the outside (work from the inside out).
 The best thing to do is to play around with them on your graphing calculator to see what’s going on.

 Here’s an example where we’re using what we know about the absolute value transformation, but we’re using it on an absolute value parent function!
 Pretty crazy, huh?

 More Absolute Value Transformations

 What about ?
 Play around with this in your calculator with , for example.
 You’ll see that it shouldn’t matter which absolute value function you apply first, but it certainly doesn’t hurt to work from the inside out.
 And with , it’s a good idea to perform the inside absolute value first, then the outside, and then the flip across the x axis.
 So the rule of thumb with these absolute value functions and reflections is to move from the inside out.

 Let’s do more complicated examples with absolute value and flipping – sorry that this stuff is so complicated!
 Just be careful about the order by trying real functions in your calculator to see what happens.
 These are for the more advanced Pre-Calculus classes!

 You may see a “word problem” that used Parent Function Transformations, and you may just have to use what you know about how to shift the functions (instead of coming up with the solution off the top of your head).